The smart-vehicle collided with a tractor-trailer, tearing off its roof as is passed skid through underneath the truck.

 The crash has parallels with an additional, similar accident which also claimed the life of a Tesla motorist.
 In May 2016, Joshua Brown’s Model S collided with the side of a tractor-trailer, killing him.
 The resulting a preliminary report from the NTSB did not find Tesla at fault, & it also refuted claims that Brown was watching a movie before the crash.

 Banner’s family is the second family to file a lawsuit against the automaker.
 Earlier this year, the family of Walter Huang sought damages from the automaker due to perceived negligence on Tesla’s part.
 Huang’s Model X collided with a highway barrier while Autopilot was active in Mountain View, California.
-Following the crash, Tesla issued a statement casting attribute on Huang while simultaneously touting the benefits of its network, though the NTSB’s a preliminary report pointed to many contributing factors.
+Following the crash, Tesla issued a statement casting attribute on Huang while simultaneously touting the benefits of its network, though the NTSB’s preliminary report pointed to many contributing factors.

 The self-driving vehicles have been a big focus in the automobile industry lately.